breml/errchkjson/README.md

 to `json.Marshal` returning an error.

-`errchkjson` allows you to lint your code such that the above error returned from `json.Marshal` can be omitted while still staying save, because as soon as an unsafe type is added to the response type, the linter will warn you.
+`errchkjson` allows you to lint your code such that the above error returned from `json.Marshal` can be omitted while still staying safe, because as soon as an unsafe type is added to the response type, the linter will warn you.

 ## Installation